1. Objective

 b) comprising supervised study and research of which at least two thirds will be devoted to research.

-4.78A.
-For master degree (research) candidates who were enrolled as at 1 March 2020, maximum course duration is extended by 6 months, due to the Covid-19 pandemic, to 2.5 years (30 months) equivalent full time (EFT).
+a) For master degree (research) candidates who were enrolled as at 1 March 2020, maximum course duration is extended by 6 months, due to the Covid-19 pandemic, to 2.5 years (30 months) EFT.

 4.79.
 Materials for assessment may comprise a thesis or its creative equivalent, a combination of coursework and thesis, or thesis with creative works.